JFWooten4/masculine-feminine/content/blog/first-snowfall.md

 [^8]: While both of those are much more centralized, it's been simialrly excited watching them grow form nothing.
 ANd ofc  they asked Gabriel to be ALastor's singing voice before the  corp;orate takeover, exmeplifying the teamwork-first approach, which you lose in the conglomerate.
 I cna only imagine and want deeply to help faciliatetg a future where they receive direct financial response from free audience tipping

 [^9]: I really  saw this in high-scchool science, where I had to put in much more effort than nromal to excel ion tests asnd eventualyl the AP Exam.
 Despiute the teacher gifting me a prep book which I duily studied, I got one mark lower than needed  to avoid studying all the same materials agian in college/.
 After getting detention for trading stocks in calss, I releized that some thigns werent weorth the efoort

+[^10]: Asdide form leaning about the show, I [lost 50lbs](https://youtu.be/OjgH9oAWAiQ) in half a year  to become the "man of the house" after my Dad stepped out.
+This corresponded with my [Subway job](https://youtu.be/Xa-HJNnTi-c), which had me speaking to peopple and becoming able of indepdcnent growethg  for the first time ever.
+IMporatrntyly In conjunction, I staterted reading for the first time in my life, finishign tHill's ccrucial _Think and Grow Rich_ the following year.